Seton Hall University: Interprofessional Health Sciences Campus (IHS) campus

 The IHS campus located in Nutley, New Jersey is dedicated to students seeking a career in health professions.
 The campus is home to the School of Health and Medical Sciences and the College of Nursing.

 Academics

-Seton Hall University confers undergraduate, graduate, and postgraduate degrees in as many as 70 academic fields.
-The school's academic programs are divided into 9 academic units:
+Seton Hall University confers undergraduate and graduate degrees in as many as 70 academic fields.
+The school's academic programs are divided into nine academic units: